 You can elect not to have your scores forwarded to any schools.
 After you have seen your scores (you get them immediately after finishing the test), you can then pay $25 each to have them sent to the schools you choose.

-Your "GMAT transcript" will report only your three most recent scores.
+Your 'GMAT transcript' will report only your three most recent scores.
 So if you took the test four times and scored 450 each time, but didn't have your scores forwarded, you could still pull off that miraculous 700 the fifth time and then send your scores.
 The admissions office would see only two 450's and a 700.

 It doesn't really matter, though, whether you send your transcript after each test or wait until you score the number you want.
-In the end, the school's application will ask you to specify the score you want the admissions committee to consider.
+In the end, the applications will ask you to specify the score you want the admissions committee to consider.
 (And, no, you can't mix and match your best verbal score and your best math score from different tests.)

 What About Taking the Exam Under "Non-Standard Accommodations?"